davidfrivas/eeg_random_forest/README.md

 │
 ├── references/        <- Data dictionaries, manuals, and explanatory materials │
-├── reports/           <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports/           <- Generated analysis as TXT, PNG, PDF, etc.
 │   └── figures/       <- Generated graphics and figures
 │
 ├── requirements.txt   <- The requirements file for reproducing the environment